-About 50 kilometers away from Brașov, you can visit the New Șinca Church and the Old Șinca Church.
+About 50 kilometers away from Brașov, you can see the New Șinca Church and the Old Șinca Church when you visit Romania.
 The first may be beautiful, but it of no comparison to the old one, built inside a cave.
 The Old Șinca Church (Șinca Veche) is also known as the Temple of Wishes (Templul Ursitelor).
 The exact moment when the monastery was carved inside the rock remains unknown, but historians believe it is around 70,000 years old.

 People believe that Șinca Veche is a place where you can come to be cured of various illnesses and that once you find yourself beneath the surface, you instantly feel invigorated.
 They also believe that the entire area has magical properties, from the nearby spring whose water has healing properties to the grass the cows eat to give more milk.

 In the center of Romania, in the region of Transylvania, you will find many villages built around fortified churches.
 These were places to comfort the spirit of the villagers living in the area, but also a safe haven in case of invasion.

 I think my favorite is the fortified church of Cisnădioara.
 Other well-known fortified churches in Transylvania are in Cisnădie, Biertan, Prejmer, Cristian, and Viscri.
 The latter are among those most mentioned in the guidebooks because they are located in scenic places.